tytydraco/yessleep/out/The_Freezer_Door_Incident.md

-**Have you ever been alone in a convenience store late at night?
-The flickering fluorescent lights, the eerie silence, the rows upon rows of everyday items turning uncanny as the night deepens...Today, I bring you a spine-chilling tale from someone who lived that reality, night after night..**

 I've always had an affinity for the night, it feels serene, quiet, and honestly, less complicated.
 So, I thought working overnight shifts at SpeedyMart, the local convenience store, was a good idea.
 The first few weeks were uneventful, with an occasional shoplifter or drunken shenanigans.
 But soon, things started to take a dark turn.
 Late one Friday night, around 2 AM, an unusually tall man walked in.
 His demeanor was unsettling.
 Dressed in an outdated black suit, a wide-brimmed hat shadowing his gaunt face.
 His eyes, though, were the most striking - penetratingly cold and bluish-grey.
 He didn't say a word, just ambled around the aisles with a slow, purposeful gait.

 One by one, he began picking up random items - a jar of pickles, diapers, a romance novel.
 It was as if he was learning the purpose of each one.
 He finally came to the counter, placed the items down, and reached inside his coat.
 I felt a chill crawl up my spine, but he pulled out a few crumpled dollar bills, paid, and left.